hyqshr/GrepFile/README.md

 - Set up *Github token* and *Greptile API token*

 ## Setup
+If you want to run this project locally, navigate to `extention.ts` and press `F5`.

 Follow these steps to set up the GrepFile extension: